 You can pick up a Hidden Disabilities Sunflower lanyard at any of the information desks in Terminal 1 and Terminal 2.

-Yes you can.
-Please contact Shelly Lopez for assistance.
+For MSP Airport-area passengers, please contact Shelly Lopez for assistance.

 Wear the item anytime you want others to know that you have a hidden disability.
 At MSP, we’ve provided information to our employees about the program, including airline, restaurant, retailer and Transportation Security Administration personnel, to name a few.